 All transcripts received by Cañada College become the property of the college and may not be returned to the student or sender.

-Transcript Evaluation and Course Substitution Service (TES)
+Using Transfer Credit and The Transcript Evaluation Service (TES)

 Students with external coursework, coursework completed at colleges and universities outside the San Mateo County Community District (SMCCCD), should use Transcript Evaluation Service (TES) to determine how it will be applied to the following educational goal(s) at (Cañada College/College of San Mateo/ Skyline College):